Overcoming price objections is something every sales person must master.

 Tips for communicating value:

 - Assume nothing – When it comes to their solutions, sales people are the experts.
 There are things they just know about their products and services.
-Unfortunately it is these things, known so well to the sales person, that can get left out of value-based conversations either because the sales person feels it’s so blatantly obvious they assume the customer sees it too, or because they don’t see it as significant enough.
+Unfortunately it is these things, that can get left out of value-based conversations either because the sales person feels it’s so blatantly obvious and assume the customer sees it too, or because they don’t see it as significant enough.
 What is obvious to one person may not even register to another, so it is critical the sales person works hard to be as objective as possible, removing their own biases and assumptions to ensure they capture and communicate every single element of value.

 - Use a Value Waterfall – Using a tool such as a value waterfall to capture the quantifiable value in relation to the cost of your solution creates a powerful visual representation of the ROI and in so doing, enhances the customer’s ability to see the full value of your solution.

 - Check understanding – Arguably the most important stage in communicating value is to check your customer has understood.
 Use questions to clarify understanding and avoid relying on guesswork and hope!

 - Use storytelling – When pitching your solution, a really effective way to gain the second type of value we outlined above, in which we move our customers beyond knowing to actually feeling and seeing, is to make them part of a story.
 Effective storytelling in a sales context takes the facts and weaves them into compelling, engaging narrative, which evokes emotion and drives buying decisions.
 (For more tips on storytelling in sales take a look at ‘Why Great Sales People need to be Great Storytellers‘ and ‘My Top 5 Storytelling Tips‘.)